|

 Renegotiation-Proof Contracts with Persistent States ·

-This paper defines a concept of renegotiation-proof
+This paper defines a concept of renegotiation-proof contracts

-contracts for dynamic contracts in which the state is either (i) publicly observed or (ii) driven by a diffusion
+for dynamic contracts in which the state is either (i)

-The concept uses the algebraic notion of left-action
+The concept uses the algebraic notion of left-action group to compare contracts across distinct states.
+It

-internal consistency used in repeated games. ·
+subsumes the notion of internal consistency used in repeated games. ·

 The concept is applied to a principal-agent insurance